Laravel-Backpack/docs/6.x/crud-buttons.md

 > You should always control the access of your buttons.
 The key for access by default is the button name `->studly()` with a fallback to the button name without modifications.
 It means that for a button named `some_button`, the access key will be either `SomeButton` or `some_button`.
 Eg: `CRUD::allowAccess('some_button')` or `CRUD::allowAccess('SomeButton')`.

 #### Quick Button with Ajax

-You can make your Quick button do Ajax Calls with just one attribute.
+You can make your Quick button do Ajax calls with just one attribute.
 Examples:
 ```php
 // enable ajax
 CRUD::button('email')->stack('line')->view('crud::buttons.quick')->meta([